 I'm attempting to design a system that self-waters for when I am away from home.
 Have you tried lowering the height of the overflow hole and using the jug as a water source?
 Fill the jug and the water will self level inside the bucket.
 Care will be needed to not drown plant.
 But water inside the jug should keep the plant watered for a few days.

-Suffolk Virginia self watering container over 3 years ago
+Suffolk VA self watering container about 4 years ago

 My lawn is starting to die off.
 It’s turning yellow in spots and seems to be spreading.
 This is within the last two weeks.
 Seeded my new lawn last fall and it came in beautiful and thick.
 Looked great through June, July and August.
 Certain spots where there is less sun gets like a mildew, greenish-black on the dirt.
 I assume because of to much water and not enough sun.
 Though even those areas looked great until now.
 I can send you pics if need be.
 Thanks